 The Special Educational Needs Co-ordinator will submit a request for an Education, Health and Care Assessment.
 You will need to provide detailed records and samples of work to accompany the request.
-Continue to maintain IEP's and detailed records.
+Continue to maintain IPM's, in line with assess, plan, do review protocols and detailed records.